LeRoy Springs Lyon: Military career

-Lyon was commissioned into the 7th Cavalry as a Second Lieutenant upon his graduation from the U.S. Military Academy in 1891.
-Much of his career with the 7th Cavalry would take place along the Mexican border as the regiment pursued renegade Apache Indians.
+Lyon was commissioned into the 7th Cavalry as a Second Lieutenant upon his graduation from the U.S. Military Academy in June 1891.
+Much of his brief career with the 7th Cavalry would take place along the Mexican border as the regiment pursued renegade Apache Indians.
+After several months in the cavalry, Lyon transferred to the artillery service in October 1891.

 Spanish–American War

 In 1898, Lyon graduated from the Coast Artillery School at Fort Monroe, Virginia, and was immediately appointed aide to General Royal T. Frank at Chickamauga Park, Anniston and Department of the Gulf headquarters.
 Lyon served as Gen. Frank's aide during much of the Spanish–American War until 1899.
 In 1899, Lyon was transferred to the 2nd Artillery Regiment and saw service in Cuba until 1900.

 In 1903, after graduating from the School of Submarine Defense at Fort Totten, New York, Lyon was appointed District Artillery Engineer at Fort Barrancas, Florida, position which he held until 1906.
 From 1906 to 1907, Lyon served in the Philippine–American War against the Moros.

-Lyon served in the Panama Canal Zone from 1916–1917, where he was promoted to colonel in May 1915 before returning to the United States to command Camp Bowie, Texas, until May of the same year.
+Lyon served in the Panama Canal Zone from 1916 to 1917, where he was promoted to colonel in May 1915 before returning to the United States to command Camp Bowie, Texas, until May of the same year.
 Lyon was promoted to brigadier general in August 1917 and was given command of the 65th Field Artillery Brigade at Camp Kearny, California, in August 1917 following the U.S. entry into the First World War.